 - Food you buy while an Equity or SAG-AFTRA actor is giving you career advice

-While you don’t need to send receipts when you file your return, they do come in handy when adding up your expenses, and they’re extremely vital if you’re ever audited.
-If your tax return shows too many deductions that can’t be substantiated, not only will those deductions be denied, but the IRS just might impose the accuracy-related penalty—a 20 percent penalty for purposefully understating your income, which could be based on your deductions.
+While you don’t need to send receipts when you file your return, they do come in handy when adding up your expenses—and they’re vital if you’re ever audited.
+If your tax return shows too many deductions that can’t be substantiated, not only will they be denied, but the IRS could impose the accuracy-related penalty of 20% for purposely understating your income, which could be based on your deductions.
 So err on the side of caution: If you don’t have a receipt to substantiate a write-off, don’t claim it.